 Each of the ore bodies is open at depth and characterises primary magnetite mineralisation underlying the secondary hematite/goethite style mineralisation.

-The first phase of development included the establishment of a mine, reconstruction of the Pepel Port and 74km of existing railway, and the construction of a new 126km narrow gauge railroad.
+The first phase of development included the establishment of a mine, reconstruction of the Pepel Port, 74km of existing railway, and the construction of a new 126km narrow gauge railroad as logistics transportation system.
 First phase direct shipping hematite iron ore production increased up to 20 metric tonnes per annum (Mtpa) in 2013.

 Mining and processing of ore at Tonkolili mine

-The first phase open-pit mining operation is carried out using two RH120E excavators, two PC1250 excavators, and 28 777D/F haul road trucks.
-Extracted ore is processed at a wet processing plant, which is supplemented by a mobile crushing, washing and screening plant and a semi-mobile crushing plant.
+The first phase open-pit mining operation was carried out using two RH120E excavators, two PC1250 excavators, and 28 777D/F haul road trucks.
+Extracted ore was processed at a wet processing plant, which is supplemented by a mobile crushing, washing and screening plant and a semi-mobile crushing plant.

-Direct shipping iron ore is loaded into the rail cars using front end loaders and transported to the Pepel port where bottom dump trains are used to discharge iron ore onto the 3,000 tonnes per hour (tph) in-loading and stacking system.
-The iron ore is exported from the port by a fleet of four trans-shipping vessels.
+Direct shipping iron ore was loaded into the rail cars using front end loaders and transported to the Pepel port where bottom dump trains are used to discharge iron ore onto the 3,000 tonnes per hour (tph) in-loading and stacking system.
+The iron ore was exported from the port by a fleet of four trans-shipping vessels.

 Other infrastructure facilities at the Pepel Port include two stockpile material handling facilities, a 160-person camp, and a dredging facility.

-The first phase of the iron ore mining project received $100m of subordinated standby facility from Standard Bank.
-An £80m placement with institutional investors was also completed for the first phase construction in February 2010.
+The first phase of the iron ore mining project under African Minerals received $100m of subordinated standby facility from Standard Bank.
+An £80m placement with institutional investors was also completed for the first phase of construction in February 2010.

-China Railway Materials Commercial Corporation (CRMCC) invested £167.8m on the project.
+China Railway Materials Commercial Corporation (CRMCC) invested £167.8m in the project.